s-fifteen-instruments/tdc1_GUI/README.md

 4. Select a Logfile if logging is desired.
 It is best to write the data to a new, blank Logfile.
 Leave field empty if not desired.
 ![select logfile](https://user-images.githubusercontent.com/52197879/124435622-bde35000-dda7-11eb-99d3-430c82e42f75.png)

-5. Select Integration time (singles) / acquisition time (pairs) by pressing the arrows or typing in manually.
+5. Select Integration time (singles) / acquisition time (pairs) by pressing the arrows or typing in manually then hitting enter.
 ![select int](https://user-images.githubusercontent.com/52197879/124435863-fdaa3780-dda7-11eb-842f-0510d9d63b86.png)

 6. Select Plot Samples.
 This determines how many data points to display on the graph at once.